aggregat4/dendriform/JOURNAL.md

 ## 21.9.2018

 The initial Logoot child ordering implementation is "done" but untested.
 There is a too much code in repository-eventlog, I need to figure out how to refactor that.

+## 26.9.2018

+Having now debugged some implementation issues with the logoot based child ordering, I now notice that the general garbage collection policy used in the local event log implementation is wront for the logoot events.

+Until now only the "last" (by vectorclock and peerId) event for a treenodeid was kept.
+Since for the logout sequence we have delete and insert events, and we need to retain all events for unique children we need a better policy here.

+Would it suffice to enhance the eventlog api to take some sort of discriminator that says: consider the following fields as keys to segment the log?
+By deault it is treenodeid, but in the logoot case it needs to be treenodeid, childid and the operation type.
+That may be elegant and enough?